axem-solutions/example/docs/index.md

 In this tutorial you'll learn how to create, install, and manage containerized Development Environments on Linux, and use them with [VS Code](https://code.visualstudio.com/).

-> DEM v0.5.0 or later is needed to follow this tutorial.
+> DEM v0.6.0 or later is needed to follow this tutorial.

 !!! note

     Currently the DEM only works on Linux, so this tutorial is for Linux only.
+    You should be able to follow along with WSL.

     Tested on: